 Psychology is the scientific study of mental processes and behaviour.
 Psychologists attempt to answer questions such as: Why do people act in a certain way when in groups?
 Why are some people more obedient to authority figures than others?
 What makes an individual ‘male’ or ‘female’; what is the difference between sex and gender?
 What are the best techniques for remembering?
-How can you apply this to revision techniques?
+How can you apply these to revision techniques?

 In order to answer such questions, psychologists are always conducting research.
 You will be given the opportunity to conduct many research studies where you will develop your skills in terms of writing hypotheses, creating field/lab studies and evaluating your studies (looking at the advantages and disadvantages of your research).

-We use lots of teaching methods to enable each student to achieve to the highest level possible.
-These methods include teacher talk, some note-taking, lots of debate, discussion, argument, role-play, analysing television programmes and newspaper articles, group work, pair work, individual work and presentations.
+We use lots of teaching methods to enable each student to achieve the highest level possible.
+These methods include teacher talk, some note-taking, lots of debate, discussion, argument, role-play, analysing television programmes and newspaper articles, group work, pair work, individual work, and presentations.
 You will be encouraged to be proactive and to take responsibility for your own learning by doing independent research using the Internet, books and sociological magazines.

-- Unit 1: Criminal Psychology, Development, Psychological problems, Research Methods|
+|Unit 1:||Criminal Psychology, Development, Psychological problems, Research Methods|

-- Unit 2: Social Influence, Memory, Sleep and Dreaming, Research Methods|
+|Unit 2:||Social Influence, Memory, Sleep and Dreaming, Research Methods|

 Exams and Assessment